TWO: BURNS(ES) AND HEDGES(ES)

 E. Cook c.1877 and had three children, lived in Dayton, worked as a lumber buyer

-married David F. Reighard c.1886 and had three children, was living in
+married David F. Reighard c.1886 and had four children, lived in

 ●